TheCDC/journal_app/README.md

 2000-1-3
 The application supports plugins written in Python.
 One plugin included as an example can link journal entries together by identifying dates within the contents of entries.

+The first entry of this journal occurred on 2000-1-1.
 ```

 # Getting Started